-Website hacking has been on the rounds for quite some time.
+Website hack has been on the rounds for quite some time.
 Though we are cautious while we key in sensitive information over the internet, at times our personal or official information may get tangled with website hackers.
 So what happens to information with such hackers?
 How to keep such hackers at bay?

 Let us delve into the details!